lecroy/portfolio2018/bubbles.md

     The challenge
   </h3>
   <p class="page-body-copy">
-    Bubbles had a core group of about 20,000 monthly active users who were big fans.
-They loved the app for it's lightweight onboarding, ease-of-use, and of course the fact that it was  free.
+    Bubbles had a core group of about 20,000 monthly active users.
+They were big fans.
+They loved the app for it's lightweight onboarding, ease-of-use, and most of all the fact that it was entirely free.

     Bubbles was well-liked and useful, but not yet transformative.
 Users could record their screen, add their camera feed, and share links.
-While functional, it wasn't addressing the deeper challenges related to working with people who may be going to sleep when you were waking up, and vice-versa.
+While functional, it wasn't living up to our long-term vision of an async communication platform for remote teams.
+My task was to begin addressing the deeper challenges of collaborating with people who may be going to sleep when you were waking up, and vice-versa.
   </p>
   <p class="page-body-copy">
-    Having a supportive user community was great, but the writing was on the wall: Bubbles could not remain viable as a free tool and needed to find a path to monetization.
+    We also faced the challenge all venture-backed startups do: Find a path to monetization.
 Quickly.
+Bubbles was on the clock, and the clock was ticking.
   </p>
   <h4 class="page-body-interior-subhead">
     Uncovering the real problem
   </h4>
   <p class="page-body-copy">
-    I began working with PMs to interview remote workers in our target audience, revelaing a critical insight: the true pain point for remote teams wasn't about recording quality or features – it was about <strong>uncertainty</strong>.
+    I began working with our PM to interview remote workers in our target audience, revelaing a critical insight: the true pain point for remote teams wasn't about recording quality or features – it was about <strong>uncertainty</strong>.
   </p>
   <p class="page-body-copy">
-    Teams working across time zones were stuck in a perpetual state of limbo, never knowing when (or if) they'd receive the input or feedback needed to keep their projects moving on schedule.
-Projects would stall, momentum would fade, and frustration would mount.
+    People working together across time zones were stuck in a perpetual state of limbo, never knowing when (or if) they'd receive the input or feedback they need to keep their projects moving on schedule.
+Work would stall, momentum would fade, and frustration would mount.
 This revelation led to our first major innovation: time-bounded collaboration.
   </p>
   <h4 class="page-body-interior-subhead">
     The power of the deadline
   </h4>
   <p class="page-body-copy">
-    We introduced expiration dates for video messages – a seemingly simple feature that profoundly impacted user behavior.
-Authors could now set clear expectations for response times, and recipients understood their role in the communication flow through our "response required" vs. "response optional" system.
+    We introduced a timer authors could set when authoring their video messages – a seemingly simple feature that profoundly impacted user behavior.
+Authors could now set clear expectations for response times, and designate recipients as either "Response required" vs. "Just FYI"; with reminders sent out to the former until the timer ran out.
   </p>
   <figure class="figure-inline">
     <img src="img/bubbles/timer1.gif" class="bubbles-timer" alt="The bubble author adjusting the respose expectations and time frame for the desired response" />